 Under GRID's Third-party Ownership (TPO) model, GRID prepays all of the costs of the agreement on behalf of the low-income customer and removes all financial liability for the homeowner.
-This model was fully vetted and approved by the CPUC, and has been successfully operating since 2015 in low-income communities throughout California through GRID's administration of the SASH Program.
-GRID's TPO model meets the twelve baseline standards established by the Commission and stakeholders to ensure iron-clad consumer protection measures are included and that customers receive meaningful savings.
-These consumer protection measures are further detailed in Section 7, Consumer Protection.
+This model was fully vetted and approved by the CPUC,6 and has been successfully operating since 2015 in low-income communities throughout California through GRID's administration of the SASH Program.
+GRID's TPO model meets the twelve baseline standards established by the Commission and stakeholders to ensure iron-clad consumer protection measures are included and that customers receive meaningful savings.7 These consumer protection measures are further detailed in Section 7, Consumer Protection.

-GRID has an existing, ongoing partnership with the national leader in this space, Sunrun Inc., approved by the Commission as a TPO partner in 2017; as such, GRID will not need to seek a new approval to continue working with Sunrun as a TPO partner for DAC-SASH.
-If GRID enters into an agreement with a new TPO provider, GRID will seek Commission approval through the submission of a Tier 3 Advice Letter, as stated in OP 3 of Resolution E-4719.
+GRID has an existing, ongoing partnership with the national leader in this space, Sunrun Inc., approved by the Commission as a TPO partner in 20178; as such, GRID will not need to seek a new approval to continue working with Sunrun as a TPO partner for DAC-SASH.
+If GRID enters into an agreement with a new TPO provider, GRID will seek Commission approval through the

-&lt;sup>5 Resolution E-4719.
+5 Resolution E-4719.
 Pursuant to Decision 15-01-027, GRID Alternatives (GRID) requests approval of a Third Party Ownership (TPO) model for the Single Family Affordable Solar Homes (SASH) Program.
 25 June, 2015.

-&lt;sup>6 Resolution E-4719, p.
+6 Resolution E-4719, p.
 1.

-&lt;sup>7 Resolution E-4719, p.
+7 Resolution E-4719, p.
 3-4.

-&lt;sup>8 Resolution E-4829.
+8 Resolution E-4829.
 GRID Alternatives (GRID) requests approval of a second Third Party Ownership (TPO) model provider for the Single Family Affordable Solar Homes (SASH) Program.
 2 March, 2017.
-Resolution E-4719, p 17.